 Modifications to Policies and Procedures: The city of Lakewood will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services and activities.
 For example, individuals with service animals (dogs or miniature horses) are permitted in the city of Lakewood’s offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the city of Lakewood, should contact the ADA coordinator using Request Lakewood
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the city of Lakewood, should contact the ADA coordinator by email email@example.com

 Neither the ADA nor Section 504 require the city of Lakewood to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.
-Complaints that a program, service, or activity of city of Lakewood is not accessible to persons with disabilities should be directed to ADA coordinator using Request Lakewood
+To file a complaint that a program, service or activity of the City of Lakewood is not accessible to persons with disabilities, please use one of these options:

 Title VI of the Civil Rights Act of 1964 requires that no person in the United States of America shall, on the grounds of race, color or national origin, be excluded from participation in, be denied the benefits of, or otherwise subjected to discrimination under any program or activity provided by the recipient of federal assistance.
 For more information or to make a complaint regarding the administration of city programs, services, or activities please contact the city’s Title VI coordinator at firstname.lastname@example.org